kevbrain/apicastsix/examples/rh-sso/README.md

 - 3scale account - You can sign up for a Free Trial [here](https://www.3scale.net/signup/)
 - Red Hat SSO instance - [Installation](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.0/html-single/server_installation_and_configuration_guide/) and [Configuration](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.0/html/getting_started_guide/) instructions
-- API - You can use the 3scale [echo API](https://echo-api.3scale.net:443)
+- API - You can use the 3scale echo API: `https://echo-api.3scale.net:443`
 - Client Application to consume the API - You can use a client such as [Postman](https://www.getpostman.com/)
 - APIcast instance